adap/flower/doc/source/how-to-design-stateful-clients.rst

 By design, ClientApp_ objects are stateless.
 This means that the ``ClientApp`` object is recreated each time a new ``Message`` is to be processed.
 This behaviour is identical with Flower's Simulation Engine and Deployment Engine.
-For the former, it allows to simulate the running of large number of nodes without having on a single machine or across multiple machines.
+For the former, it allows us to simulate the running of a large number of nodes on a single machine or across multiple machines.
 For the latter, it enables each ``SuperNode`` to be part of multiple runs, each running a different ``ClientApp``.

-When a ``ClientApp`` is exectued it receives a Context_.
-This context is unique for each ``ClientApp``, meaning that subsequent executions of the same ``ClientApp`` from the same node wil receive the same ``Context`` object.
-In the context, the ``.state`` is an attribute of type Context_ that can be used to store information that you would like the ``ClientApp`` to have access to for the duration of the run.
-This could be anything from intermediate results such as the historic of training losses (e.g. as a list of `float` values with a new entry appened each time the ``ClientApp`` is executed), certain parts of the model that should persist at the client side, or some other arbitrary Python objects.
-These last would need to be serialized before saving it into the context.
+When a ``ClientApp`` is executed it receives a Context_.
+This context is unique for each ``ClientApp``, meaning that subsequent executions of the same ``ClientApp`` from the same node will receive the same ``Context`` object.
+In the ``Context``, the ``.state`` attribute can be used to store information that you would like the ``ClientApp`` to have access to for the duration of the run.
+This could be anything from intermediate results such as the history of training losses (e.g. as a list of `float` values with a new entry appended each time the ``ClientApp`` is executed), certain parts of the model that should persist at the client side, or some other arbitrary Python objects.
+These items would need to be serialized before saving them into the context.

 Saving metrics to the context
 -----------------------------

-This section will demonstrate how to save metrics such as accuracy/loss values to the Context_ so they can be used in subsequent executions fo the ``ClientApp``.
-If your ``ClientApp`` makes us of NumPyClient_ then entire object is also re-created for eachcalls to methods like ``fit()`` or ``evaluate()``.
+This section will demonstrate how to save metrics such as accuracy/loss values to the Context_ so they can be used in subsequent executions of the ``ClientApp``.
+If your ``ClientApp`` makes use of NumPyClient_ then entire object is also re-created for each call to methods like ``fit()`` or ``evaluate()``.

-Let's being with a simple setting in which ``ClientApp`` is defined as follows.
+Let's begin with a simple setting in which ``ClientApp`` is defined as follows.
 The ``evaluate()`` method only generates a random number and prints it.

 .. tip::